 Following the conversion, we will be a separate entity with no operations of our own other than holding the stock of Illinois Casualty.
 We will depend primarily on dividends paid by Illinois Casualty and any proceeds from the offering that are not contributed to Illinois Casualty to pay the debt service on our existing loans and to provide funds for the payment of dividends.
 Following the acquisition of ICC Realty, LLC from Illinois Casualty by ICC Holdings, we may receive distributions from ICC Realty, LLC.
 We will receive dividends only after all of Illinois Casualty's obligations and regulatory requirements with the Illinois Department of Insurance have been satisfied.
-During any twelve-month period, the amount of dividends paid by Illinois Casualty to us, without the prior approval of the Illinois Department of Insurance, may not exceed the greater of 10% of Illinois Casualty's surplus as regards policyholders as reported on its most recent annual statement filed with the Illinois Department of Insurance or Illinois Casualty is not sufficiently profitable, our ability to pay dividends to you in the future will be limited.
+During any twelve-month period, the amount of dividends paid by Illinois Casualty to us, without the prior approval of the Illinois Department of Insurance, may not exceed the greater of 10% of Illinois Casualty's surplus as regards policyholders as reported on its most recent annual statement filed with the Illinois Department of Insurance or Illinois Casualty's statutory net income as reported on such statement.
+We presently do not intend to pay dividends to our shareholders.
+If Illinois Casualty is not sufficiently profitable, our ability to pay dividends to you in the future will be limited.